TsiouMiouPiou/TsiouMiouPiou/README.md

-# Hi👋 I'm George!
+# Welcome To My GitHub Profile

-🎓 I am a motivated Software engineer student based in Berlin.
+I am a motivated full stack student based in Berlin.
-💻 Started my journey to coding during the pandemic and since then, I’m excited to explore new technologies.
+Started my journey to coding during the pandemic and since then, I’m excited to build and explore new technologies.
-🔍 Looking for opportunities to collaborate with developers and expand my knowledge.
+Looking for opportunities to collaborate with developers and expand my knowledge.

  ### 🛠️ My Tech Stack
 <p align="left">